mark-hobbs/mark-hobbs.github.io/_posts/2025-01-20-latent-space.md

 The chosen example problem has been selected primarily to enable the promotion of understanding through visual means.

-**Goal**: Train a VAE on a dataset of 2D shapes (e.g., circles, triangles, squares, stars) and use the latent space to interpolate between shapes.
+**Goal**: Train a variational autoencoder (VAE) on a dataset of parametrised two-dimensional geometric shapes (e.g. circles, triangles, squares, stars).
+Each shape is encoded as a sequence of 100 ordered $(x, y)$ coordinate pairs, yielding a 200-dimensional input representation.
+The model is constrained to learn a two-dimensional latent space, corresponding to a 100x compression of the original representation.

-**Visualisation**: Visualise how shapes smoothly transition and change across the latent space.
+**Visualisation**: The learned latent space is analysed by decoding points sampled across the two-dimensional manifold and visualising the corresponding reconstructed shapes.
+This enables qualitative assessment of the continuity, smoothness and semantic structure of the latent representation, as well as its ability to support meaningful interpolation between distinct shape classes.

 ## Autoencoders

+It is not the purpose of this blog to provide a deep discussion of autoencoders.
+The purpose is to highlight their utility in design problems.

 ## Implementation